Iran's final report blames air defence operator error for Ukraine plane crash | Law-Order

 Iran's final report blames air defence operator error for Ukraine plane crash

-Iran's civil aviation body, in a final report, has blamed an error by an air defence operator for the shooting-down of a Ukrainian passenger plane in January 2020 that killed all 176 people aboard, the agency said on Wednesday.
+Iran's civil aviation body, in a final report, has blamed a misaligned radar and an error by an air defence operator for the shooting-down of a Ukrainian passenger plane in January 2020 that killed all 176 people aboard, the agency said on Wednesday.

-Ukraine's foreign minister criticised the report, calling it a cynical attempt by the Islamic Republic authorities to cover up the true reasons for the crash.
+Ukraine's foreign minister criticised the report, calling it a cynical attempt by the Islamic Republic authorities to cover up the true reasons for the crash, which Ukraine suspects was intentional.
 The Iranian report said: "The plane was identified as a hostile target due to a mistake by the air defence operator...near Tehran and two missiles were fired at it," according to the agency's website.

 "The flight's operation did not have a role in creating the error by the air defence battery," the report added.
 Iran’s Revolutionary Guards shot down the Ukraine International Airlines flight on Jan.
 8, 2020 shortly after it took off from Tehran Airport.